benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 What makes people analytics particularly repugnant is the vast amount of stalking and invasion of privacy it allows corporations to engage in and its apparent acceptance as a normal business practise.

 The day will come where there will be an omni-present, ever churning array of algorithms watching and calculating the value of all employees, across all businesses, all of the time.
 What then?
 Keep your head down, do your work, follow the group, work is life.

+... and in the same way that [Boston's street bump app falsely assumed n = all] so too do profiles produced by people analytics. our perception, cognition, fairness, privacy and due process.

+But big data do not solve the problem that has obsessed statisticians and scientists for centuries: the problem of insight, of inferring what is going on, and figuring out how we might intervene to change a system for the better.

+in the exploration of this new frontier, there will be many speculations, experiments, trial, errors and it'll be everyday citizens who'll perform the role of guinea pig.
+There could be real-life dire consequences for those who are seen to fall outside the average, the norm.

+sense of identity and self worth?

+On the other hand, many times hiring managers are just looking for a reason to discard your resume to narrow down the talent pool.
+Anything negative gets you tossed.
+They see this.
+Maybe it's a good sign, maybe it's a bad sign.
+Either way it's something out of the ordinary that will take more time to evaluate.
+Better just toss the resume.
+There's still another stack of 100 candidates to go through...

+According to its critics, Big Data is profiling on steroids, un- thinkably intrusive and eerily omniscient.

+Although the content of this article is mostly concerned with those in the programming community with regards to people analytics, it brings into question the ethics and morality of big data, private commoditisation and trading of dossiers on citizens, privacy and ultimately democracy itself.

 <br/>
 <br/>